remap/zebratv/README.md

 ### Touch Designer

-drag & drop. note it uses the python above, internally - so will have the same limitations.
+open up the TOE to see the data.